Table of Contents

 Key Responsibilities:

-- Close sponsorship agreements and funding deals
+- Negotiate sponsorship agreements and contribution terms.

 3. Marketing & Promotions Committee